garytokyo/acf-localfile-test/README.md

 ## Wordpress

 api folder contains wordpress which is installed through composer.
 I have commited ACF pro but other plugins (acf to rest) will be installed along with wordpress.
-I have also included a database export and I have commited uploads folder just for ease.
+I have also included a database export and I have commited uploads folder just for ease (wp-config.php too).

     composer install

+The virtual host should be `demowordpressapi.local` and point it at the api folder.
+For ease probably just create databse with the details in the wp-config.
 To replicate the issue I am having run the following query in graphiql (you should find that localFile cannot be used):

 ```